Looking for an easy meal prep to make a healthy breakfast option? Overnight oats are a classic go-to for a ready-made meal on the run.

 So how can you have chewy overnight oatmeal ready to eat seven days a week?
 Here’s the best way to meal prep overnight oats:

-- Start by preparing two jars of overnight oats (two servings).
+• Start by preparing two jars of overnight oats (two servings).

 Add Enough Liquid to Overnight Oats

-If you are meal prepping a couple days in advance, then don’t be afraid to add a slightly more liquid than if you were eating them the very next day.
-This will result in an extra creamy oats when served a few days later.
+If you are meal prepping a couple of days in advance, add a slightly more liquid than if you were eating sooner.
+This will result in extra creamy oats when served a few days later.

 If you didn’t put enough liquid into the jar, you can always add a splash when serving.